sm-ayman/audio-book/README.md

 Move the slider left or right to decrease or increase the speech rate, respectively.
 The initial rate is set to 150, and you can modify it according to your preference.

-#Audio Book from PDF
+# Audio Book from PDF
-Introduction
+## Introduction
 This project converts a PDF file into an audio book using Python.
 It utilizes the pyttsx3 library for text-to-speech conversion and the PyPDF2 library for reading PDF files.

-Requirements
+## Requirements
 Python 3.x
 pyttsx3 library
 PyPDF2 library

-Install the required libraries using the following commands:
+## Install the required libraries using the following commands:
   -pip install pyttsx3
   -pip install PyPDF2

-Usage
+## Usage
-Open the audio_book_from_pdf.py file.
+  1. Open the audio_book_from_pdf.py file.
-Replace the file path in the book = open('your_pdf_file.pdf', 'rb') line with the path to your PDF file.
+  2. Replace the file path in the book = open('your_pdf_file.pdf', 'rb') line with the path to your PDF file.
-Run the script using the following command:
+  3. Run the script using the following command:
-  -python audio_book_from_pdf.py
+      - python audio_book_from_pdf.py

-#Notes
+## Notes
-Ensure that your PDF file is accessible and readable.
+  1. Ensure that your PDF file is accessible and readable.
-Adjust the page range in the for loop (range(start_page, end_page)) to specify which pages to include in the audio book.
+  2. Adjust the page range in the for loop (range(start_page, end_page)) to specify which pages to include in the audio book.
-Feel free to customize the script according to your needs.
+  3. Feel free to customize the script according to your needs.

-Acknowledgments
+## Acknowledgments
 This project was inspired by the need for converting PDF documents into audio books for accessibility and convenience.